Strata Global

 • The geogrids also enhance the technical strength of soil as they work as protective shields between the foundation and soil.

-• Geogrids are highly recommended in areas where seepage or moisture content in soil is excessive.
+• In moisture-heavy soils, geogrids act as barriers, preventing seepage and improving soil stability.
 They act as a guard and avoid unwanted growth of moss and other fungal substances which can weaken the foundation.

 • It also gives excellent stability to the structure during seismic movements below the surface.